 - Hold down the “shift + Ctrl + Esc” keys at the same time to bring up the Task Manager.
 Select all NVIDIA tasks that are running and click “End Task”.

-- After performing the above steps, open the GeForce Experience application to confirm if the issue has been fixed.
+- After performing the above steps, Launch GeForce Experience application to confirm if the issue has been fixed.
 If the issue still persists, continue on to the next method.

 Method 2: Configure all NVIDIA GeForce Services Correctly